 Lough Key Forest Park

-Located in a scenic and historical area of Roscommon, Lough Key consist of approximately 350 hectares, comprised of foreste features include tunnels, a viewing tower, ice house, Bog garden and gazebo.
-There are approximately 10 kms of forest walks which take you through magnificent lake shore, canal banks and trees.
+Located in a scenic and historical area of Roscommon, Lough Key consist of approximately 350 hectares, comprised of forest features include tunnels, a viewing tower, ice house, Bog garden, and gazebo.
+There is approximately 10 km of forest walks which take you through magnificent lake shore, canal banks, and trees.

 Marble Arch Caves and Cuilcagh Mountain Park

-The Marble Arch Caves explores fascinating natural underworld of rivers, waterfalls, winding passages and lofty chambers.
+The Marble Arch Caves explores the fascinating natural underworld of rivers, waterfalls, winding passages and lofty chambers.

-The Street Wooded slopes of Glendalough “The valley of the two lakes”, harbour one of Ireland’s most atmospheric monastic sites.
-Established by St. Kevin in the 6 th Century.
-Decline set in only after English forces partially razed the site in 1398, though it functioned as a monastic centre until the Dissolution of the Monasteries in 1539.
+The Street Wooded slopes of Glendalough “The valley of the two lakes”, harbor one of Ireland’s most atmospheric monastic sites.
+Established by St. Kevin in the 6th Century.
+Decline set in only after English forces partially razed the site in 1398, though it functioned as a monastic center until the Dissolution of the Monasteries in 1539.

 Irish National Heritage Park

-Powerscourt House, Gardens and Waterfall; one of the world’s great gardens, Powercourt is situated 12 miles south of Dublin in the foothills of the Wicklow mountains.
+Powerscourt House, Gardens, and Waterfall; one of the world’s great gardens, Powerscourt is situated 12 miles south of Dublin in the foothills of the Wicklow mountains.
 The garden was begun by Richard Wingfield in the 1740s and stretches out over 47 acres.